kyma-project/kyma/docs/eventing/02-01-eventing-architecture.md

 ## Event types

 Kyma Eventing supports both cloud events and legacy events.
-Kyma converts legacy events to cloud events and adds the prefix `sap.kyma`.
+Kyma converts legacy events to cloud events and adds the prefix `sap.kyma.custom`.

 For a Subscription Custom Resource, the fully qualified event type is in the form `sap.kyma.custom.commerce.order.created.v1`.
 ​